gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Chunk Type: 8 bits (unsigned integer)
 : This value MUST be set to 0x4X for all DTLS chunks.

-Key ID: 8 bits : This is used to indicate the set of Keys and other parameters used in the protection operation to form the DTLS record present in the Payload.
+DTLS Connection ID (DCI): 8 bits : This is used to indicate the set of Keys and other parameters used in the protection operation to form the DTLS record present in the Payload.